Welcome to Willis ISD Gifted and Talented! Below you will find information on Gifted & Talented, GT curriculum, and the referral process.

 Referral for Assessment

-- Referrals for GT assessment for the 2020-2021 school year should be made to your child's campus counselor or to Jason Merik.
+- The referral process for Gifted & Talented is open throughout the year.
+Referrals for GT assessment should be made to your child's campus counselor or to Jason Merik.
 The forms can be found below.

-- Referrals for NEW transfer students can occur throughout the year, however, assessment occurs at three specified times per year.
+- GT assessments for identifcation occurs at three specified times per year.

 - Fall - Out of District GT Transfer students only (as needed should sending district criteria not matching WISD)